HamSCI/hamsci_ionosonde/CONTRIBUTING.md

-# Contributing to HamSCI Contesting Dashboard
+# Contributing to HamSCI Ionosonde

-Thank you for your interest in contributing to the HamSCI Contesting and DXing Dashboard project!
+Thank you for your interest in contributing to the HamSCI Ionosonde project!
 This document provides guidelines for contributing code, reporting issues, and collaborating on this open-source project.

 ---